-" Our procedures to address the identified risk of fraudulent revenue recognition resulted in a key audit matter.
+Our procedures to address the identified risks regarding the sale of Flying Blue frequent flyer program and fraudulent revenue recognition have been covered in key audit matters.
 We refer to the key audit matters for our responses and our observations thereon.
 We communicated our risk assessment, audit responses and results to the Board of Managing Directors and the Audit Committee of the Supervisory Board.

 Our audit procedures did not reveal indications and/or reasonable suspicion of fraud and non-compliance that are considered material for our audit.